This website uses cookies to ensure you get the best experience on our website. Learn more

 About Little Tubu

-Little Tubu is one of the newest camps in the Jao Concession (NG25), opened in mid-2013.
+Little Tubu is one of the newest camps in the Jao Concession (NG25), recently rebuilt and re opened in June 2024.

 Situated on Hunda Island, deep in the heart of a 600km² private wilderness area, it has something of a tree-house feel, and offers iconic Okavango Delta landscape and scenery: wide, open floodplains dotted with small tree islands separated by deeper, permanent channels.

-We were very impressed on our first visit to Little Tubu in October 2013.
+We were very impressed on our first visit to Little Tubu in October 2013, and have been ever since.
 The camp’s elevated location affords excellent views across the floodplain and the whole camp has an open and breezy feel to it, with a very relaxed ambiance.
 The game viewing in this area isn’t always as concentrated as in other, drier areas of the Okavango, particularly when it comes to large predators, but there is still plenty going on.
 The birding is excellent, particularly in the rainy season (November–March), the leopard population is doing well, and the landscape is some of the most picturesque in the Delta.

 Accommodation